Wodwo

 again very queer but I’ll go on looking,

 1. Imagery: Imagery is used to make readers perceive things involving their five senses.
-The poem shows the use of imagery such as “shape am I am I huge if I go”, “roots roots roots and here’s the water” and “again very queer but I’ll go on looking.”
+For example, “shape am I am I huge if I go”, “roots roots roots and here’s the water” and “again very queer but I’ll go on looking”.

 2. Metaphor: It is a figure of speech in which an implied comparison is made between the objects that are different.
-The poem shows the use of metaphors a primeval man and then of roots and water as resources for life.
+The poem shows the use of metaphors, a primeval man and then of roots and water as resources for life.

 3. Rhetorical Question: Rhetorical question is a question that is not asked to receive an answer; it is just posed to make the point clear.
-The poem shows the use of a rhetorical question such as;
+The poem shows the use of a rhetorical question such as,

 Of the river above me upside down very clear